 White Light and Additional Wavelengths

-Most of today’s top manufacturers of LED grow lights incorporate full spectrum white light into their fixtures.
+Most of today’s top manufacturers of LED grow lights for indoor plants incorporate full spectrum white light into their fixtures.
 They do it using chip-on-board LED’s or single diodes.
 Others focus on red or blue spectrum lights.

 The full spectrum of white light includes varying wavelengths including green light.
 Green light is important because it is able to penetrate into a dense canopy and drive photosynthesis where red and blue lights will not.